xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

     val userId: Long,
     val searchPosition: Long
 )
 ```

 ### CachedDataSourceAdapter implementation

 To create the `CachedDataSourceAdapter` of users, we have to implement the four operations that the interface defines: `saveEntities`, `dropEntities`, `getDataSourceFactory` and `runInTransaction`.
-To implement these methods, we have to define a [Room Dao interface], lets name it `UserDao`.
+To implement these methods, we have to define a [Room Dao interface], let's name it `UserDao`.

 The `getDataSourceFactory` method will require defining a method to retrieve all `User` entities associated to a `search` query, sorted by the index.